 Hit the beach in Clacton-on-Sea

-There’s also level access to Kings Promenade, which sweeps along the back of the beach and offers views of the North Sea.
+There’s also an accessible seafront walk along Kings Promenade, which sweeps along the back of the beach and offers views of the North Sea.
 The promenade is dotted with pastel-coloured beach huts, two of which are suitable for wheelchairs (they’re located on the west side of the pier).
-There are disabled parking spaces right by the pier, too.
+There are some disabled parking spaces right by the pier, too, although these spaces are limited.

 Get a dose of history in Chester

-If you prefer holidays with a bit more history, then set your sights on northwest England and the lovely city of Chester.
+If you prefer a city break over a beach escape, then set your sights on northwest England and the lovely city of Chester.
 In 2017, Chester became the first British city to win the European Access City Award.
 The award recognises the city’s dedication to making its treasure trove of attractions accessible to all visitors.
-Its hulking Roman walls are the city’s pride and joy – the defensive structures stretch out for 2 miles, and wheelchair users can access them via a slope.
+Its hulking Roman walls are the city’s pride and joy – the defensive structures stretch out for two miles, and wheelchair users can access them via a slope.

 Another highlight is The Rows, a gorgeous stretch of historic half-timbered buildings, now filled with independent boutiques, cafés and restaurants.
 The shopping arcade on Eastgate Street provides access for wheelchair users.